iblaine/iblaine.github.io/about.md

 <p>Just going to copy/paste what I have up on LinkedIn...</p>
 >I am comfortable with most end to end processes within data ecosystems, including acting as a tech lead, mentoring, managing teams, full-stack development, creating data infra frameworks, data pipelines at petabyte scale, dimensional modeling, developing ETLs, tools, data architecture, and data governance.

 <p>Most of the time I'm doing Data Engineering.
-Many of those projects are internal, exciting to me, kind of dry to others, but some of my marker projects are interesting.
+Many of those projects are internal, exciting to me, kind of dry to others, but some of my maker projects are interesting.
 This site is a good tool to share those maker projects.</p>

 <h2>Skills</h2>